tidepool-org/development/README.md

 docker-compose restart hydrophone tide-whisperer
 ```

-NOTE: Executing `docker-compose -d up` will do nothing if all of the containers are already running.
+NOTE: Executing `docker-compose up -d` will do nothing if all of the containers are already running.
 However, if one or more containers are stopped or their associated Docker images have been rebuilt, then it will start or restart those containers as you'd expect.
-In summary, feel free to run `docker-compose -d up` if you aren't sure if everything is running and up-to-date as there's no harm if there's nothing to be done.
+In summary, feel free to run `docker-compose up -d` if you aren't sure if everything is running and up-to-date as there's no harm if there's nothing to be done.

 For more information about `docker-compose`, please see https://docs.docker.com/compose.

 # Creating An Account

 Once your local Tidepool is running, open your Chrome browser and browse to http://localhost:3000.
 You should see the Tidepool login page running from your local computer, assuming everything worked as expected.
 Go ahead and signup for a new account.
-Remember, all accounts and data created via this local Tidepool are *ONLY* stored on your computer. *No* data is stored on any of the Tidepool servers.
+Remember, all accounts and data created via this local Tidepool are _ONLY_ stored on your computer. _No_ data is stored on any of the Tidepool servers.

 NOTE: Since your local Tidepool does not have a configured email server, no emails will be sent at all.
 This includes the verification email sent during account creation.
 To get around this when running locally you can add `+skip` to your email address.
 Your local Tidepool will allow you to login with that email address even without email verification.
 For example, if the email address you were going to use was `jdoe@mail.com`, use `jdoe+skip@mail.com` instead.
 You'll need to use this new email address whenever you login.